 How to Protect Your Copyrighted Material

-It should be noted that a Creative Commons license serves as agreements between you and the other party and showcases that work is protected under copyright law.
-You can determine if you wish your work to be used commercially but with attribution or used without any monetary gain.
+Principally, it serves as an agreement between you and the respective party and establishes that your work is protected under copyright law.
+You can then determine if you are happy for your work to be used commercially with attribution, or only in cases where there is no monetary gain.

-Be Sure to Block Copy & Paste
+Copy & Paste Block

 By using certain types of scripts, you can block users from simply copying and pasting your work.
 A simple search on Google will present a list of scripts or body tags to incorporate into your work so that someone can't just lift your work through the power of Alt C + Alt V.